DAS Solutions – Cellular Technology

 It has been estimated that 80% of cellular phone calls begin or end inside a building.
 DAS lets building owners add value for their tenants and their employees by enabling the use of mobile devices throughout the building.
 A DAS can support multiple carriers and even improve the battery life of phones.

 The need for bandwidth to facilitate data transfer has skyrocketed.
-DAS ensures reliable data transfer rates and coverage by bringing carrier signals directly into buildings.
+DAS Solutions ensure reliable data transfer rates and coverage by bringing carrier signals directly into buildings.

 Cellular technology is constantly changing and Hixxa Communications helps building owners and contractors grow and adapt with those changes.